Are Certain Types of People Prone to OCD?

 Other Factors of Personality and OCD

-When you speak with a mental health professional, there are two important things they’re going to observe to determine whether or not you have OCD: your symptoms and your risk factors.
+When you speak with a mental health professional, there are two important things they’ll observe to determine whether or not you have OCD: your symptoms and your risk factors.

-If you appear to show symptoms related to OCD and these symptoms are inhibiting your day-to-day life, there’s a good chance you could be struggling.
+If you appear to show symptoms related to OCD and these symptoms inhibit your daily life, there’s a good chance you could receive a diagnosis.

-From there, through a series of interviews, a psychologist will be able to determine how at risk you are for this condition.
-For example, if you reveal your mother struggles with OCD or that you’ve been experiencing large amounts of stress, mental health professionals will match that with the symptoms you’ve discussed.
+From there, through a series of interviews, a psychologist will be able to determine how at-risk you are for this condition.
+For example, if you reveal your mother struggles with OCD or that you’ve experienced large amounts of stress, a professional will match that with the symptoms you’ve discussed.

-It’s difficult to determine OCD simply off personality traits because, again, personality is so deep and complicated.
-It’s likely each of us hold some personality traits that can be linked to the condition, but it’s unlikely we’re all struggling with this illness.
+It’s difficult to determine OCD simply through personality traits because your personality is so deep and complicated.
+Each of us likely holds some personality traits that can be linked to the condition, but it’s unlikely we all struggle it.

-Unrelated to the personality test mentioned above, there are a set of traits that are often found in those who have OCD: ¹⁰
+Unrelated to the personality test mentioned above, there is a set of traits that are often found in those who have OCD: ¹⁰

 • Impulsivity – When you participate in activities that feel good without considering future consequences.

-• Indecisiveness – When you have difficulty making decisions or need a lot of time to come to a decision.
+• Indecisiveness – When you have difficulty making decisions or need a lot of time to decide.

 • Neuroticism – When you avoid situations or places that you feel can put you in harm’s way.